will-ku/Pixsy/README.md

 # Pixsy

 Pixsy is an online marketplace for all your photography gear and accessory needs.
-Users can search for and purchase a multitude of products on Pixsy, including cameras, lenses, tripods, camera bags, and more.
 Pixsy is a clone of popular e-commerce website, Etsy.
 Check out the live demo [here](https://pixsy-fullstack.herokuapp.com/#/)!

 ![alt text](https://pixsy-dev.s3.us-east-2.amazonaws.com/github/splash.png)